FellowTraveler/flexiai/README.md

 ## Installation

-For setting up starter files and detailed installation instructions, please refer to the [Setup Guide](docs/setup.md).
+For setting up starter files and detailed installation instructions, please refer to the [Installation](docs/setup.md#installation).

 ## Documentation